charliegodfrey/3D-printed-tensile-tester/README.md

   4. Waits for pressing of Start button before starting the test
   5. Drives the stepper motor at a set rate (specified in the sketch) whilst printing stress and strain data to the serial terminal
   6. Stops after travelling 30mm (Assumes the specimen has already broken after this movement)
-  7. Moves the tensioner back by 5mm (the specimen holder dovetails allow this by being larger than neccessary)
+  7. Moves the tensioner back by 5mm (the specimen holder dovetails allow this by being larger than neccessary) to allow the specimen to be removed